novuhq/novu/apps/api/README.md

 ## OpenAPI (formerly Swagger)

-The Novu API utilises the [`@nestjs/swagger`](https://github.com/nestjs/swagger) package to generate up-to-date OpenAPI specifications.
+The Novu API utilizes the [`@nestjs/swagger`](https://github.com/nestjs/swagger) package to generate up-to-date OpenAPI specifications.

 A web interface to browse the available endpoints is available at [api.novu.co/api](https://api.novu.co/api).
 An OpenAPI specification can be retrieved at [api.novu.co/api-json](https://api.novu.co/api-json).